Marquette vs. Michigan State: Odds, spread, over/under - NCAA Tournament Second Round

 - Odds to win the national championship: +4000

-- The Spartans were +6000 to win the national championship at the start of the season, and have now moved up to +4000, which is the 71st-biggest change in the country.
+- The Spartans' national championship odds have improved from +6000 at the start of the season to +4000, the 71st-biggest change among all teams.

-- Based on its moneyline odds, Michigan State has a 2.4% chance of winning the national championship.
+- Michigan State's chances of winning the national championship, based on its odds, are 2.4%.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.